microPaul/The-DB-uno/README.md

 no USARTs, 2 SPI, 1 I2C

-These assignments can be seen as a whole on a spread sheet at this link (ignore for now the stuf about ATtiny3216)
+These assignments for both the 32 pin part and the 28 pint part can be seen as a whole on a spread sheet at this link